 Every time you review a medication you empower patients!

-20230 patients taking Medicines used for Allergy were asked how effective they found their medicine.
-Luckily 71% responded very positively about Medicines used for Allergy reporting that they were very / extremely effective, while 21% reported that they felt Medicines used for Allergy was only somewhat effective for them.
-Finally 8% of the patients asked reported that Medicines used for Allergy had only a slight or very little effect for them.
+21485 patients who were using Medicines used for Allergy were asked how effective they found their medicine.
+71% were very positive about Medicines used for Allergy answering that they were very / extremely effective, however 21% felt Medicines used for Allergy was only somewhat effective.
+Unfortunately 8% of the patients asked felt Medicines used for Allergy had only a slight or very little effect for them.

-When we asked 18802 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 80% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Allergy outweighed any disadvantages.
-12% of the patients however felt this to a moderate extent leaving 8% who felt this was true to only a small extent or even felt not at all.
+Surveying 20040 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Allergy) outweighed its disadvantages.
+A group of 80% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Allergy may have.
+12% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 8% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.